LadaOndris/hands/README.md

     ├── metacentrum              # Scripts for training models in Metacentrum ├── system                   # Components of the system and the system itself └── utils                    # Camera, logs, plots, live capture, config

+## Training models

+The training of the Blazehand detector and the Blazepose estimator is briefly described in the following sections.

+### Training Blazehand